FrankFcc/FrankFcc.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I'm Changcheng, a first-year Ph.D. advised by Prof. Ram Nevatia at the University of Southern California.
+Hi, I'm Changcheng, a first-year Ph.D. advised by <a href="https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/">Prof. Ram Nevatia</a> at the University of Southern California.
 I'm broadly interested in Computer Vision where my current research mainly focuses on leveraging large language models(LLMs) in solving different downstream vision tasks.
 My long-term goal is to learn how multimodalities input and LLMs can help in building more robust and generalizable computational models, which can achieve reliable performance inferencing on out-of-distribution data and can be easily transferable on downstream tasks.
 {style="text-align: justify;"}